openstack/ironic-inspector/CONTRIBUTING.rst

 reflect that change.

 There are two ways to create a migration which are described below, both of these generate a new migration file.
-In this file there are two functions:
+In this file there is only one function:

-* upgrade - The upgrade function is run when ``ironic-inspector-dbsync upgrade`` is run, and should be populated with code to bring the database up to its new state from the state it was in after the last migration.
+* ``upgrade`` - The function to run when ``ironic-inspector-dbsync upgrade`` is run, and should be populated with code to bring the database up to its new state from the state it was in after the last migration.

-* downgrade - The downgrade function should have code to undo the actions which upgrade performs, returning the database to the state it would have been in before the migration ran.

 For further information on creating a migration, refer to `Create a Migration Script`_ from the alembic documentation.